geopandas/pyogrio/docs/source/install.md

 automatically determined.

-After activating the `pyogrio-dev` environment the `CONDA_PREFIX` environment variable will be set and you will be alble to set the necessary environment variables as follows:
+After activating the `pyogrio-dev` environment the `CONDA_PREFIX` environment variable will be set and you will be able to set the necessary environment variables as follows:

 ```bash
 set GDAL_INCLUDE_PATH=%CONDA_PREFIX%\Library\include